cityjson/specs/docs/extensions.rst

   }

-Another example would be to store the area of a the parcel of a building, and to document also the unit of measurement:
+Another example would be to store the area of the parcel of a building, and to document also the unit of measurement:

 .. code-block:: js